morozov-ext/Docs/README-EN.md

 - Two PNG images.

 ## **Usage scenarios**
-- A test environment (sandbox) for candidates to explore the web stack.
+- As a test environment (sandbox) for candidates to explore the web stack.
 - Displaying a welcome page on server access.

 ## **Requirements**